Katello/katello.org/community/scripts.md

 # Scripts

 ## Uploading an RPM with Python
 Allows for uploading a single file to a repository.
 Can be used as standalone, but provides an excellent example for uploading a package via python.
+Note this script only works for Katello 3.2+.

 Usage: